Swimming Pool Chemicals for Beginners

 Pool Chemicals – the Final Say

 Think of your pool as a chemical ecosystem that must be continuously maintained at the correct levels.
-Things like rain, algae spores brought in by wind and even sunscreen from swimmers’ skin can all alter the delicate balance of the chemicals in your pool.
+Things like rain, algae spores brought in by the wind, and even sunscreen from swimmers’ skin can all alter the delicate balance of the chemicals in your pool.
 Regular testing and care is the best way to ensure your pool is a safe environment for all swimmers, and the recommended amounts are 2-3 times a week during summer and once a week for less busy seasons.
-The materials your pool is built out of, climate and how often your pool is used are all factors that can determine which pool chemicals you should use and how often.
+The materials your pool is built out of, climate, and how often your pool is used are all factors that can determine which pool chemicals you should use and how often.
 A professional can take the guesswork out of how much, how often and which types of chemicals you should use in your pool.
-Get in touch with one of our certified technicians today to find out how to properly maintain your pool and get a personalized analysis of your pool.
+Get in touch with one of our certified technicians at our locations in New Tampa, Lutz, and Land O’ Lakes today to find out how to properly handle pool cleaning & maintenance and get a personalized analysis of your pool.